mbradyneeley/Backup-to-Object-Storage-Pipeline/README.md

-# Backup to Object Storage Snakemake Pipeline
+# Backup to Object Storage Snakemake Workflow

 ## Overview
 Provide the absolute path to a directory which I call the rootDir.
 The pipeline proceeds with the following processes using the rootdir: